Getting Started with Ekit¶

 6. URLs and Languages¶

-- The language is inferred from the URL
+- The language segment is optional

 Example: